liuzihe02/lander/README.md

 Note that you need to install `pybind` in linux to wrap your C++ classes around Python wrappers.
 Then, you can call C++ classes from Python as if you were running them in C++.
 This is needed as the codebase is in C++, but we want to do training in Python.
 - Due to our functions in C++ being all global currently, this complicates things

+### `libtorch`

+When compiling and linking with LibTorch, you need to add the neccessary headers

 ### Running Files

 - After building, we can run `./lander` from `build` folder, to run `main.cpp`